Free FAFSA Guide

 - Pay down consumer debt.

 - The FAFSA does not offset income or assets by unsecured consumer debt, such as credit card debt, or by debt secured by a non-reportable asset, such as a mortgage on the family home.
-So, using extra money to pay down debt may effectively make the money disappear on the FAFSA.

-- Plus, paying down debt can also save money if the interest rate charged on the debt is higher than the interest rate earned on the savings.
+- A plus, paying down debt can also save money if the interest rate charged on the debt is higher than the interest rate earned on the savings.
 For example, if a student owes $1,000 on a credit card charging 14% interest and is earning 1% interest on $1,000 in a savings account, using the savings to pay off the credit card balance will save $130 in interest annually.

 - Move assets into the name of a sibling, grandparent, or other relative.